While the genea-bloggers world is talking about genealogists making money I’ll throw in my two cents.

 After hearing about people making thousands of dollars a day promoting other people’s products I got interested in finding out how.
 I never for a minute imagined it would turn JLog into something else and it hasn’t.
 JLog just is what it is; a place to exercise my excess mental energy and have some fun.

-But an opportunity arose to save a local college on the brink of closing (some of you will recall) so I applied everything I learned about marketing to their continuance.
-It seemed a crying shame to let a high-quality institute of learning disappear for nothing but lack of design & marketing skills.
+But an opportunity arose to save a local business on the brink of closing so I applied everything I knew to their continuance.
+It seemed a crying shame to let it disappear for nothing but lack of design & marketing skills.
 I was promised payment when their ship came in.
-Their ship came in last Fall with record-breaking attendance.
+Their ship came in last Fall with record-breaking success.
 I have not been paid although I did send them a rather large bill.

 So much for ‘making a living’.
 I’m left wondering if, once again, the reality of these magical bits and bytes didn’t quite register.
 In actual human sweat equity it was over 1,000 hours of my back-breaking/eye-straining time.